18F/18f.gsa.gov/_posts/2019-03-19-18F-5-Anniversary-achieve.md

 Skills transfer and succession building aren’t just key to our partner engagements.
 They’re key to how we run our own organization, too.
 So in addition to what we share externally, we’re working to better write down what we’ve tried and learned.
 This helps us stay consistent (memory is a fickle thing) and prevents upcoming generations of 18F from having to rediscover findings or re-make our mistakes.

-In the past few months we’ve been experimenting with a new role we’re calling the Chief of Projects.
+In the past few months, we’ve been experimenting with a new role we’re calling the Chief of Projects.
 It’s now someone’s job to research, synthesize, document, and disseminate best practice across the organization — to make sure that as little as possible gets lost when folks reach their term-out dates.
 Our first Chief of Projects has been creating templates, codifying roles, and mapping out 18F engagements to help us all more clearly understand and learn from each other’s work.

 ## What’s next